 The Global Health, Empowerment, and Rights (HER) Act would:

-Ensure that eligible foreign NGOs can continue to operate U.S.-supported health programs abroad, particularly those that provide legal health services to women — including counseling, referral, and legal abortion services — with their own, non-U.S. funds;
+Ensure that eligible foreign NGOs can continue to operate U.S.-supported health programs abroad, particularly those that provide legal health services — including counseling, referral, and legal abortion services — with their own, non-U.S. funds;

-- Help expand access to health programs for women around the world to improve health and development outcomes for entire families, communities, and developing countries.
+Help expand access to health programs for women and people around the world to improve health and development outcomes for entire families, communities, and developing countries.

 Author and human rights activist Lisa Shannon has been on the ground in the Congo talking to the women and girls affected by U.S. cuts in aid to international family planning programs.
 See and hear the real-world stakes of the #Fight4HER Campaign in the video below:

 Fired up?
 Want to get involved?
 We want YOU to fight with us!